MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/configure-distributed-availability-groups.md

 Only manual failover is supported at this time.
 To manually fail over a distributed availability group:

-1. To ensure that no data is lost, stop all transactions on the global primary, then set the distributed availability group to synchronous commit.
+1. To ensure that no data is lost, stop all transactions on the global primary databases (that is, databases of the primary availability group), then set the distributed availability group to synchronous commit.
-1. Wait until the distributed availability group is synchronized and has the same last_hardened_lsn.
+1. Wait until the distributed availability group is synchronized and has the same last_hardened_lsn per database.
 1. On the global primary replica, set the distributed availability group role to `SECONDARY`.
 1. Test failover readiness.
 1. Fail over the primary availability group.

 The following Transact-SQL examples demonstrate the detailed steps to fail over the distributed availability group named `distributedag`:

-1. To ensure that no data is lost, stop all transactions on the global primary.
+1. To ensure that no data is lost, stop all transactions on the global primary databases (taht is, databases of the primary availability group).
 Then set the distributed availability group to synchronous commit by running the following code on *both* the global primary and the forwarder.

       ```sql
       -- sets the distributed availability group to synchronous commit